Fact Sheet - Bailiffs and High Court Writs

 The bailiff refused to show you the Writ of Control

-Paragraph 26(1)(b) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 mandates that a bailiff must present evidence of their authority to act upon the debtor's request or at the behest of anyone in control of the premises being attended.
-The Writ of Control serves as the bailiff's authorisation to act.
-If a bailiff refuses to produce the Writ of Control, it indicates awareness of its defects; otherwise, they would readily present it.
-This refusal constitutes a breach of Paragraph 26(1)(b), and pursuant to Paragraph 66 of Schedule 12, the debtor may seek damages for this breach.
-When a bailiff violates any provision outlined in Schedule 12, they are no longer considered to be "lawfully acting".
+Paragraph 26(1)(b) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff must show evidence of his authority to act at the debtors request or by anyone in charge of the premises being attended.
+The Writ of Control is the bailiff's authority to act.
+When a bailiff refuses to show the Writ of Control, then he knows the Writ of Control is defective.
+Otherwise, the bailiff would show it to you.
+This is a breach of Paragraph 26(1)(b) and under Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 the debtor can recover damages for the breach.
+The bailiff is no longer "lawfully acting" when he breaches any Schedule 12 enforcement provision.

 You want more time to pay the original debt

-Under Civil Procedure Rule 83.7(3), debtors have the option to request a stay on enforcement proceedings.
-Additionally, Civil Procedure Rule 23:10 allows debtors to apply for a variation of the judgment debt, enabling them to repay it in monthly instalments that align with their financial capacity.
-Paragraph 6(3) of Schedule 12 within the Tribunals Courts and Enforcement Act 2007 stipulates that the enforcement authority granted by the Writ of Control becomes invalid.
-Furthermore, Regulation 17(1) of the Taking Control of Goods (Fees) Regulations 2014 specifies that enforcement fees and charges cannot be recovered from the debtor once the enforcement process is terminated.
+Civil Procedure Rule 83.7(3) provides for debtors to apply to stay the enforcement and Civil Procedure Rule 23:10 says debtors can apply to vary the judgment debt to be paid off at a monthly rate the debtor can afford.
+Paragraph 6(3) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 says the enforcement power under the Writ of Control ceases to be exercisable.
+Regulation 17(1) of the Taking Control of Goods (Fees) Regulations 2014 says the enforcement fees and charges are not recoverable from the debtor when the enforcement process ceases.

 Your name or company name is spelled wrong on the Writ of Control

-Paragraph 10 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 outlines that bailiffs are only authorised to take control of goods belonging to the debtor named on the Writ of Control.
-Any deviation from this renders the enforcement invalid.
-According to Paragraph 60 of the same Schedule, any third party has the right to apply to the court within seven days for the return of money taken or goods removed under the Writ of Control.
-If the bailiff took the money or goods over seven days ago, the third party can take action under Sections 3-4 of the Torts (Interference with Goods) Act 1977.
-This allows them to claim the money taken and apply for an injunction to recover their goods, along with an application for costs.
-Alternatively, the third party can initiate a chargeback with their bank.
-However, the bailiff must demonstrate to the bank that the account holder's name matches the one on the Writ of Control.
-Failure to do so may result in the bank returning the money back to the account holder.
+Paragraph 10 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff may only take control of goods belonging to the debtor.
+The Writ of Control can only be executed against the debtor named on the Writ of Control.
+A wrong name on the Writ of Control makes it a defective instrument.
+Paragraph 60 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says any third party may apply to the court within seven days for the return of all money the bailiff has taken or goods removed under the Writ of Control.
+If the bailiff took the money or the goods over seven days ago, under Sections 3-4 of the Torts (Interference with Goods) Act 1977, the third party may claim the money taken and apply for an injunction to recover his goods together with an application for costs.
+The third-party can do a chargeback with their bank.
+The bailiff must show the bank that the account holder's name is on the Writ of Control, otherwise, the bank will return the money taken to the account holder.

 The address on the Writ of Control is wrong

-Paragraph 9 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 states that bailiffs are authorised to take control of the debtor's goods either on a highway or at the enforcement address indicated on the Writ of Control.
-Additionally, Paragraph 14(6) of the same Schedule specifies that bailiffs can seize the debtor's goods at their residence or place of business.
-A Writ of Control containing an incorrect address for the debtor renders it invalid.
-Furthermore, Paragraph 7.1 of Schedule 12 mandates that bailiffs must provide debtors with a Notice of Enforcement before seizing goods.
-According to Section 7 of the Interpretation Act 1978, a document sent by post is deemed served unless evidence suggests otherwise.
-The presence of an incorrect address on the Writ of Control serves as evidence to challenge whether the Notice of Enforcement was issued to the debtor.
-If the bailiff refuses to produce the Writ of Control, it indicates his awareness of its defects and implies that the debtor was not served with a Notice of Enforcement.
-In the event of a breach of Paragraph 7.1, Paragraph 66 of Schedule 12 allows the debtor to seek damages and request the return of the money taken.
-Sections 3-4 of the Torts (Interference with Goods) Act 1977 provide recourse for applying to the court to compel the bailiff to return all goods or compensate for their replacement cost.
+Paragraph 9 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says bailiffs can take control of the debtor's goods on a highway or the enforcement address shown on the Writ of Control.
+Paragraph 14(6) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says bailiffs can take control of the debtors' goods where he lives or carries on a trade or business.
+The Writ of Control showing a wrong address for the debtor is a defective instrument.
+Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff must give the debtor a Notice of Enforcement before taking control of goods.
+Section 7 of the Interpretation Act 1978 says a document given by post is deemed served unless evidence to the contrary is proved.
+The wrong address on the Writ of Control is evidence to the contrary the Notice of Enforcement was given to the debtor.
+If the bailiff refuses to show the Writ of Control, then he knows it is defective and he also knows the debtor was not given a Notice of Enforcement.
+Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the debtor can sue for the breach of Paragraph 7.1 and ask for money taken to be returned.
+Sections 3-4 of the Torts (Interference with Goods) Act 1977 provides for applying to the court for an order to make the bailiff return all goods removed or pay their replacement cost.

 The bailiff forced you to pay someone else's debt

-Paragraph 10 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 specifies that bailiffs are only permitted to seize the debtor's goods.
-According to Paragraph 60 of the same Schedule, third parties have the right to reclaim money taken by bailiffs, under the pain of having their goods removed.
-If the bailiff has taken the money or goods more than seven days ago, the third party can pursue a claim under Sections 3-4 of the Torts (Interference with Goods) Act 1977.
-If a bailiff indicates on a document that the third party provided the money "voluntarily", it implies that the bailiff knowingly accepted the funds from a third party, under the threat of removing the third-party's goods.
-This document serves as evidence of the bailiff's actions.
+Paragraph 10 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff may only take control of the debtor's goods.
+Paragraph 60 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says third parties can reclaim money the bailiff has taken under the pain of removing their goods.
+If the bailiff took the money or goods over seven days ago, then the third party can claim under Sections 3-4 of the Torts (Interference with Goods) Act 1977.
+If a bailiff writes on a document, the third party paid the money "voluntarily", then the bailiff knows he knowingly took the money transfer from a third party under the pain of removing third-party goods.
+The bailiff's document is evidence.

 The bailiff attended your private address to enforce a company's debt